Godoy Cruz, Mendoza: History

 Godoy Cruz was initially known as Villa de San Vicente (since 1872) and then as Villa Belgrano (1889).
 On 9 February 1909 it received city status and its current name, in homage to Dr. Tomás Godoy Cruz, who represented the province of Mendoza in the Congress of Tucumán and was also a provincial governor and legislator.

-Sports
+Sport

 Godoy Cruz is home to Godoy Cruz Antonio Tomba, a football club which plays in the Argentine Primera División.
-Another important club in the city is Andes Talleres Sport Club, which disputes the Argentine Regional Tournament.
-Both teams dispute the classic of the city.
+The city is also home to Andes Talleres Sport Club, which competes the Argentine Regional Tournament.
+The two teams compete in the "Clásico Mendocino" (the "Mendocino Derby"), however, it has not been contested competitively since 1993 due to the teams playing in different divisions.